3nematix/Domoticz-ioLogik-E2210/README.md

 ```

 * NOTE: You should remove these bracket and words, this is just a example of usage.
-Below this is a correct format of calling a .py file
+Below there's a correct format of calling a .py file
 ```
   python3 main.py 192.168.1.220 5 1
 ```